| | | |

 • Sea Salt – I prefer Redmonds Real Salt as I utilize it for fermenting, curing, and canning

 Add saved vegetable scraps to add flavor to your bone broth.
-However, make sue to use the right type of vegetable scraps to create a rich, clean flavor.
+However, make sure to use the right type of vegetable scraps to create a rich, clean flavor.

 The following vegetables will make the broth unpalatable –

-• vegetables in the brassica family – causes a bitter tasting broth
+• Vegetables in the Brassica family – cause a bitter-tasting broth

 • artichokes – the flavor is quite strong and overbearing